 Le Creuset Cast Iron Dutch Oven Review

-The Le Creuset 7 Qt Dutch oven stands out with superior heat distribution and retention, 45% larger handles that provide a sure grip, even with oven mitts, and an advanced sand-colored interior enamel with even more resistance to wear.
-For this reason, they often get passed down several generations.
+The Le Creuset 7 Qt Dutch oven stands out with superior heat distribution and retention, 45% larger handles that provide a sure grip, even with oven mitts.
+They also have an advanced sand-colored interior enamel with even more resistance to wear.
+For this reason, they often get passed down generation after generation.

 Staub Dutch Oven Review – Round Cocotte